asimonov/FCND-Motion-Planning/WRITEUP.md

 #### 6. Cull waypoints

 See above.
-I tried both collinearity and ray-tracing for grid-based A* search.
+We've tried both collinearity and ray-tracing for grid-based A* search.
 And collinearity for A* on graph.
 It does result in small reduction of graph-based path length.